Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 For one thing, make sure you have a routine, and one that’s consistent every day.
 Kids thrive on predictability, and even at this age, it helps them know what to expect next, including sleep.

-Then, experiment with different schedule changes to see if doing so helps your baby sleep better.
-For instance, you might cap his naps so that he’s not wired at night, or perhaps move them earlier in the day so he has more time to be awake.
+Then, experiment with your baby’s sleep patterns to see if doing so helps her sleep better.
+For instance, you might cap her afternoon nap so that her energy levels are lower near bedtime, or move them earlier in the day so she has longer wake windows.

-Conversely, you could also try putting him to sleep earlier, in case you suspect he’s overtired by bedtime.
-Falling asleep can be difficult when he’s too exhausted to do so (ironic, I know!).
+You could also try putting her to sleep earlier, in case you suspect she’s overtired by bedtime.
+Falling asleep can be difficult when she’s too exhausted to do so (ironic, I know!).

 No doubt, hitting that 11 month sleep regression is tough for even the most patient mom.
 You’re annoyed—even getting depressed about the whole situation—and don’t know what to do.